-the primary function to use is =htmlize-buffer= - the equivalent for files does not do syntax highlighting sadly.
-So we have to open a file in its buffer, fix all the links without saving, export that html into a _new_ buffer, and save /that/ to its final resting place.
+#+title: How this site worksthe primary function to use is =htmlize-buffer=. the equivalent for files does not do syntax highlighting, sadly.
+So, we have to open a file in its buffer, fix all the links without saving, export that html into a _new_ buffer, and save /that/ to its final resting place.
 Seems simple enough right?

 *wrong*